-And that’s good news if you’d like to add some retro flavor to your modern adventure vehicle.
+And that’s good news if you’d like to add some analog flavor to your modern adventure vehicle.
 Now you can take your dose of driving nostalgia with a hefty helping of 21st-century tech.

 - Ford Bronco